sindresorhus/conf/readme.md

 Extension of the config file.

-You would usually not need this, but could useful if you want to interact with a file with a custom file extension that can be associated with your app.
+You would usually not need this, but could be useful if you want to interact with a file with a custom file extension that can be associated with your app.
 These might be simple save/export/preference files that are intended to be shareable or saved outside of the app.

 ### Instance